 THE ARTIFEX GUILD

 In 2013, Auris Apothecary founded the Artifex Guild, an all-ages multi-function space situated inside an early 20th century bungalow-style house in Bloomington, Indiana with a mission to provide an intimate environment to experience unique sensory events.
 Our main focus is on all forms of experimental music, screenings of obscure film & video works, art exhibits, and other various forms of underground expression.
-It is currently operated as a private membership organization.
+We ceased operation of the Artifex Guild in May of 2017.